Frequently Asked Questions

 Can anybody benefit from counselling?

 In general terms the answer to this is yes, but sometimes clients present with particular issues and / or symptoms that may require a counsellor that specialises in those matters.
 This is where it is important to have an initial consultation for both the counsellor and the client to assess whether it is appropriate to work together.
+Sometimes people are not in a position where they are ready to explore their issues.

 How many sessions might I need?

 This will depend on the nature of the issue, the time, and financial outlay that you wish to commit to.
 This is an important issue to work out at an initial consultation and also needs to be kept under review as the sessions progress.
 It is also necessary to review progress made at regular intervals.
+You are always in control of the process and can elect to have more or less sessions as you may require.

 What happens if neither of us feel that we can work together?